 But first we had to tackle the unsexy notion of gross combination mass (GCM) and axle load ratings.
 Without getting bogged down in too much detail, it basically means that for every kilo put on the trailer hitch, the less you can put on the actual ute.
-The all-singing, all-dancing ad campaigns don’t tell you that, for the overwhelming majority of these vehicles, 3000 to 3500kg of braked trailer load on the back equals close to no payload in the tow vehicle.
+The all-singing, all-dancing ad campaigns don’t tell you that, for the overwhelming majority of these 4x4 dual cabs, 3000 to 3500kg of braked trailer load on the back equals close to no payload in the tow vehicle.

 You may ask why they’re all autos.
 Well, in Oz, it’s by far the most popular tranny choice.
 Volkswagen declined to be a part of the test due to the need for electric trailer brakes to be fitted.

 A quick squiz at the Kennards Hire website found us some equipment payload, while the guys at KADS Hire happened to have some heavy plant trailers that suited our purpose for 3500kg towing.
 Throw in some bagged cement from Bunnings, and we were in business.

 We loaded the larger trailer with the site forklift and a pallet of bagged cement, weighing 3500kg in total.
 To cater for the lighter-rated Toyota Hilux (3200kg) and Mitsubishi Triton (3100Kg), we had a second trailer carrying an excavator totalling 2800kg.